Rule Change: Completed

-On 7 June 2018 the AEMC published a draft rule determination that enables the Australian Energy Regulator (AER) to shift JGN’s revenue between the current and subsequent access arrangement periods.
-The objectives of the draft rule are to:
+The rule amends the National Gas Rules (NGR) to enable the Australian Energy Regulator (AER) to shift JGN’s revenue between the current and subsequent access arrangement periods.
+The objectives of the rule are to:

 - allow JGN to recover the revenue that it is entitled to recover, but no more, for the current access arrangement period.

 The final rule provides the AER with discretion regarding whether or not to make an adjustment determination.
 If the AER decides to make an adjustment determination, it must make it on or before 1 March 2019, otherwise the rule expires.